yv1es/MRMapper/README.md

 To start the MRMapper core, navigate to `MRMapper/core` and execute the `run.bat` script.
 This will launch a Docker container with MRMapper's core functionality.

 ### Unity
 The Unity project for MRMapper can be found under `MRMapper/unity`.
-Open Unity and launch the play view.
+Open the project in Unity, open the SampleScene (under `Asset/Scenes` in the project explorer) and launch the play view.

 The primary logic is contained under the "MRMapper" game object.